Table of content

 Example: STUDENTEN – a job-seeking platform for students in the Netherlands.

-Slack, Zoho, Microsoft Office – all these are examples of Saas-based business models.
+Slack, Zoho, Microsoft Office – all these are examples of Saas-based revenue business models.
 If you have ever worked in an office, you might know this one.
 According to this model, a company can buy software from another company for long-term usage.
 Besides the product or service itself, the consumer also receives technical support and customized services if needed.
 SaaS (software as a service) is a business model relevant to the B2B market.

 When was the last time you paid for your Netflix subscription?
 Well, I bet you will have a hard time remembering that.
 The thing is, we do not even pay attention to these monthly payments from our bank accounts.
 Yet, this is precisely how Netflix makes money – via subscriptions.